 - 1 cup melted coconut oil

-- 4 flax eggs – 4 tbsp freshly ground flax mixed with 8 tbsp water
+- 4 flax eggs – 4 tablespoon freshly ground flax mixed with 8 tablespoon water

 - 1 cup cacao powder or cocoa powder

 - 2 cups frozen raspberries, defrosted and mashed with a fork

 - In a medium size saucepan, combine coconut milk and honey.
 Cook on medium heat, whisking every-so-often until it comes to a boil.

 - Meanwhile, in a small bowl, mix arrowroot powder and water.
 Add to saucepan.